 Community Facilities Project Completed Ongoing Postponed Not Accomplished Comments Promote the ballot initiative to reauthorize the regional TSPLOST.
 X Pave Euphrates Church Road.
-X This item has not been completed.
-This item will appear in the new work program.
+X This item will appear in the new work program.
 Conduct phased water improvements throughout the city.
-X This item has not been completed at this time.
-This item will appear in the new work program.
+X This item will appear in the new work program.
 Install fire hydrants throughout the city.
-X Not feasible due to water system capacity at this time.
+2 X Not feasible due to water system capacity at this time.
 This item will not appear in thew new work program.
 Develop a plan to extend water service north and south of the city limits.
 X Economic Development Project Completed Ongoing Postponed Not Accomplished Comments Promote the RC with a list of community festivals and special events for inclusion in the regional list.
 X